opensearch-project/documentation-website/_search-plugins/ubi/schemas.md

 # UBI index schemas

 User Behavior Insights (UBI) data collection is about linking user queries to subsequent user actions (events) taken in response to the search results.
+There are two UBI index schemas:
+* The [query index](#ubi-queries-index), which stores the searches and results
+* The [event index](#ubi-events-index), which stores all subsequent user actions after the user's query

 ## Key identifiers